jestem00/zeroart-tezosapp-mainnet/README.md

-# SaveTheWorldWithArt.io
+# The Zero Contract

-**SaveTheWorldWithArt.io** is a cutting-edge, web-based platform that empowers artists to create, manage, deploy, and mint NFTs directly on the Tezos blockchain.
+**The Zero Contract** is a cutting-edge, web-based platform that empowers artists to create, manage, deploy, and mint NFTs directly on the Tezos blockchain.
 By ensuring that all art and provenance data are stored fully on-chain, SaveTheWorldWithArt.io eliminates the need for third-party storage solutions like IPFS or Arweave, providing an immutable and seamless experience for artists and collectors alike.

 ## Table of Contents